antares-sql/antares/README.md

 **At the moment this application is an alpha, it lacks many features, and isn't ready as a main SQL client**.
 However i'm actively working on it, hoping to provide all essential features as soon as possible.

-If you are curious to try this early state of Antares you can download and install the [latest release](https://github.com/EStarium/antares/releases), and stay tuned for updates.
+🔗 If you are curious to try this early state of Antares you can download and install the [latest release](https://github.com/EStarium/antares/releases).
+👁 To stay tuned for new releases watch this repo on **Release only** channel.
+🌟 Don't forget to **leave a star** if you appreciate this project.

 ## Philosophy